How Does A Dental Night Guard Work?

 • It also cushions the teeth, thereby preventing your teeth from damage due to the grinding or clenching action.

-A dental night guard will not only protect your teeth against surface damage, gum problem and loose teeth, it will also help strengthen your teeth.
+A dental night guard will not only protect your teeth against surface damage, gum problems (including recession) and loose teeth, it will also help strengthen your teeth.

 During daytime, it is important to note that the teeth are supposed to meet when you are chewing or swallowing.
 At other times, teeth should be apart and lips together.
-Teeth grinding can easily wear away the teeth surface, making them susceptible to becoming loose or painful.
+Teeth grinding can overtime wear away the teeth surface, making them susceptible to damage, becoming loose or painful.
 While upper arch (maxillary) devices are often used to treat the condition, a lower arch device can be recommended to a patient who doesn’t want to have a visible or noticeable device or if there is a serious gag reflex action with the maxillary device.
 A night guard on either teeth arch will serve the same function.
 That is, to create a barrier so that the teeth do not have direct tooth on tooth contact with one another.

 There are a number of materials that can be used to make a dental night guard, including hard and soft plastics or a combination of both.
 All materials are effective, although the hard night guards are less flexible and therefore, more likely to stay in place longer, preventing direct tooth on tooth grinding for a longer period of time.
 These types are generally more expensive than soft night guards.